What’s your church’s ‘level of engagement’?

 Tags: advocacy, back to school, backpacks, blessing backpacks, congregations, education, engagement with schools, faith, faith communities, involvement, presbyterians, research, safety, school buses, sporting events, walking to school

-Ministries: Presbyterians Today, Matthew 25 in the PC(USA): A bold vision and invitation, Gender & Racial Justice
+Ministries: Presbyterians Today, Matthew 25 in the PC(USA): Join the Movement, Gender, Racial and Intercultural Justice